Top 5 Tips & Tricks for Pressing Hash Rosin

 Hash Rosin Tip #4: genetics matter

 One of our key rules is “fire in = fire out.”
-Quality means sourcing flower that is grown properly and contains resinous buds with high cannabinoid content.
+Quality means sourcing a great strain for pressing rosin that is grown properly and contains resinous buds with high cannabinoid content.
 That entails finding profiles with ideal trichome structures that provide a rich balance of flavor, aroma, and effects.

 There are endless breeds of cannabis that you could choose to extract from.
 When it comes to making solventless hash though, the trichomes that the plant contains are going to make or break your process.
 As you can see in the diagram below, the types of trichomes found on cannabis can take on multiple shapes and sizes.
 Image D shows a capitate-stalked trichome, which is the ideal size and shape to look for if you are looking for genetics to process solventlessly.
 For more on selecting strains for ice water hash processing, check out this article.